variantstudios/compasshighschool.org/pages/pac/index.md

 ### Calendar

-View the [PAC Calendar](https://calendar.google.com/calendar?cid=cGFjQGNvbXBhc3Nmb3J0Y29sbGlucy5vcmc){: target="_blank"}.
+PAC Calendar is under construction.
 Please note: This is not an official Compass Community Collaborative School calendar.
 Its primary purpose is to calendar PAC dates, however some school dates (not all) may be included.